UGSailing/site/README.md

 ## Environment variables

 To run the code, first you need to fill out create the necessary environment variables.
-Start with making a copy of the `example.env.local` file and renaming it to `.env.local`.
+Start with making a copy of the `example-dev.env.local` file and renaming it to `.env.local`.

 Let's start easy, first create the auth_secret.
 Next-auth has a cli tool for this: